Python SDK Reference¶

 This writer manages writing trace events to a local file, with support for batching and buffering.
 It can be used with a TraceSource to capture events for later analysis.

-The writer uses context management and should be used with a with
+The writer uses context management and should be used with a with statement

 to ensure proper resource cleanup and automatic start/stop of trace capture.